-On this site, I provide information about and promote the Wealthy Affiliate Platforms.
+On this site, I provide information about promotion to the Wealthy Affiliate.

 These rules were set in place to ensure that readers or viewers of web media know if their website presenter is sponsored, endorsed, or partnered with or an affiliate of a different company or companies.

 In simple terms, the readers need to know if the site they are on can or is making money by using links.

 [Full Disclosure: The owner of this site discloses that this site uses third-party affiliate links that can make money through link usage].

 It mostly depends on if someone actually makes a purchase by using a guiding or affiliate link offered on this site.